 The German solar company Solarpark Rodenäs plans, builds and maintains photovoltaic installations and solar parks.
 The company was founded in 2003 and already holds a subsidiary in California in the US.
-Solarpark Rodenäs has its headquarter in Northern Germany and will enter the Nordic markets through a Danish company in Southern Denmark in the city of Løgumkloster.
+Solarpark Rodenäs has its headquarters in Northern Germany and will enter the Nordic markets through a Danish company in Southern Denmark in the city of Løgumkloster.
 Solarpark DK will be serving as Nordic HUB for sales, R&D and possibly production.

 Solarpark Rodenäs has been cooperating with the Danish company Hydro Aluminium for a while, so the knowledge of the Danish design knowhow was already in place.
 With a decreasing German market and a booming demand in Denmark, it was an easy decision to establish a sales and R&D office in Denmark.